streamlit/streamlit/docs/index.md

    `streamlit run [filename]`

-3. When you're ready, click 'Deploy' from the Streamlit menu and use Streamlit sharing to share your app with the world!
+3. When you're ready, click 'Deploy' from the Streamlit menu to use Streamlit sharing to share your app with the world!

 Now that you're set up, let's dive into more of how Streamlit works and how to build great apps.